leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/subdividing/subdivide.rst

     it is then subdivided in four smaller triangles.
   - If the face is a quad, first the two opposite edges are subdivided as described above.
     Then, the "middle" edge is subdivided, affecting its new "sub-quad" as described above for only one edge.
-- When four edges of a face (a quad) are selected, the face is subdivided into four smaller quads.
+- When a face of a :term:`quad` is selected, the face is subdivided into four smaller quads.
+- When a face of a :term:`N-gon` is selected, the individual edges will be subdivided and the will remain the same.

 Options